5 examples of AI in the contact center

 BI tools are all about helping you better understand trends and derive insights from data in order to make strategic and tactical business decisions.
 Here’s a rundown of a few popular business intelligence tools companies leverage to derive insights.

 Dundas BI is a browser-based BI tool that allows users to connect to multiple data sources in real-time.
 It provides great visualizations in tables, graphs and charts that could be customized and viewed from mobile devices and desktops.
-Users can easily build reports and extract certain performance metrics for purposes of analysis.
+Business users can easily build reports and extract key performance indicators or metrics for purposes of analysis.
 Dundas offers support to all company types and across different industries.

-To get the most out of your business intelligence tools and solutions, follow these expert best practices.
+To get the most out of your business intelligence, follow these expert best practices.

 Select BI Tools That Align with Your Business Needs